Advertisement

 The outdoor burn ban applies to campfires, fire pits and charcoal grilling.
 Open-air burning includes “a fire where any material is burned in the open or in a receptacle other than a furnace, incinerator, or other equipment connected to a stack or chimney.”

-DNR Secretary Josh Kurtz acknowledges the ban may not be convenient in prime camping and fire pit season.
+DNR Secretary Josh Kurtz acknowledges the ban may not be convenient amid prime camping weather and fire pit season.
 “We do not make these determinations lightly and understand this may require some people to adjust their plans,” Kurtz says.
 “Given the significant risk, this is the only option available to us that will allow for statewide monitoring and enforcement to prevent wildfires due to the dangerous conditions.”

-Dorchester, Somerset, Talbot, Wicomico and Worcester counties already have local restrictions in place along the bay.
+Dorchester, Somerset, Talbot, Wicomico and Worcester counties already have local restrictions in place along the Bay.
 Outdoor fire restrictions are also in place for the entire State of Delaware and several Pennsylvania counties.

 The ban will remain in effect until the Maryland Forest Service determines the state has received enough rainfall to reduce the threat of wildfires across the state.